IntelliJ Platform Plugin SDK Help

 3. invoke()/applyFix() starts a write action.
 If startsInWriteAction() returns true, then this is unnecessary, and you can remove the write action.

-4. invoke()/applyFix() asserts (directly or indirectly) that it is invoked in the dispatch thread or inside a write action (see also General Threading Rules).
+4. invoke()/applyFix() asserts (directly or indirectly) that it is invoked in the dispatch thread or inside a write action (see also Threading Model).
 The preview is applied in a background thread without a write action as it works on non-physical elements.
 You may consider removing these assertions or keeping them only if the preview is not active (use IntentionPreviewUtils.isIntentionPreviewActive()).

 5. PsiDocumentManager.getDocument(psiFile) is used which isn't supported for a non-physical psiFile.
 Instead, use psiFile.getViewProvider().getDocument().